fou1100ouacus/C-Multi-Games-/README.md

 # C# Multi-Games
 Welcome to the C# Multi-Games project!
-This repository includes multiple games implemented in C# using Windows Forms.
-The goal is to offer a diverse range of mini-games within a single application, showcasing different programming and design techniques.
+This repository includes multiple games implemented in C# using Windows Forms. showcasing different programming and design techniques.

 ## Features